-Day 1: The tour begins this evening in Barranquilla.
+Day 1: The tour begins at 6pm in Barranquilla.
 Night in Barranquilla.

 Day 2: We’ll begin in the wetlands east of Barranquilla.
 After crossing the wide Magdalena River, we’ll stop at an extensive marsh where migrants from North America are abundant and mix with the more exotic Brown-throated Parakeet, Straight-billed Woodcreeper and Yellow-chinned Spinetail.
 The noisy Stripe-backed Wren is usually common, the omnipresent Red-crowned Woodpecker peeks from its holes in the palm trees, and the stunning Russet-throated Puffbird is sometimes seen hunting large insects and lizards in the open.